 #7 – Landslide – Acoustic Version by Fleetwood Mac

-For fans of Stevie Nicks and Fleetwood Mac, you are probably familiar with their trademark song Landslide.
+Fans of Stevie Nicks and Fleetwood Mac, you are probably familiar with their trademark song Landslide.
 This acoustic rendition of the song is done immense justice with Jamplay’s detailed tutorials and instructor.

 #8 – Green Manalishi by Judas Priest